jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

   - Categorized clarifying questions to progress requirements toward a holistic solution.
 - Use ONLY attached file contents.
 No external knowledge.
 - Preserve exact case of domain terms (e.g., VSR, RO, EP code).
 - Each table row MUST have ≥1 citation in the Citations column.
-- Multiple citations per row: separate with semicolons.
+- If more than one source or set of lines within a source was used, cite all sources
+- Citations should always be written in the following format:
+  - Source: [Insert title of the source artifact]
+  - Line: [Insert the exact line number(s) used]
 - Atomicity: One concept/question per row (no multi-topic / double‑barreled rows).
 - Use exact contiguous quoted phrases; do not stitch fragments.
 - Reuse identical citations when appropriate.

 ## Citation Format (Citations column only)
-Citation Format (Citations column only): Required Pattern (single citation): (Source: <filename.ext>, "<exact line(s) in Source File>")
+Citation Format (Citations column only): Required Pattern (single citation): (Source: <filename.ext>, "<exact line number(s) in Source File>")

 Rules: